The Last Word

 What is the origin of The Last Word cocktail?

-Can I substitute gin in The Last Word?
+Can I substitute any ingredients in The Last Word?

-While gin is the traditional base spirit for The Last Word, you can experiment with other spirits like vodka or even mezcal for a different flavor profile.
-However, this will significantly alter the cocktail's character.
+While the classic recipe is highly regarded, some bartenders experiment with substituting the gin with other spirits like vodka or mezcal for a different twist.
+However, this may alter the cocktail's signature taste.

 What type of gin works best in The Last Word?

-A London Dry gin is typically recommended for The Last Word, as its juniper-forward profile complements the herbal notes of Green Chartreuse.
-However, a more floral or citrus-forward gin can also provide an interesting twist.
+A London Dry gin is typically recommended for The Last Word due to its strong juniper flavor, which complements the herbal notes of Green Chartreuse.
+However, you can also use a more floral gin to add a different dimension to the drink.

-Is The Last Word cocktail suitable for those who dislike sweet drinks?
+Is The Last Word cocktail suitable for those who dislike gin?